 Perhaps the most interesting part of this build however is the architecture – the house was built to curve around environmentally-protected trees.
 This is simply not plausible for traditional builds.
 This offers potential for more compelling designs, as well as creating custom houses to suit disabled people.

-Probably the most famous and viral 3D printed house build, this interestingly shaped house was built in just one day – while it snowed!
-According to the team the house cost just over $10,000 to build, including the furnishings with windows and doors, though we will discuss why these figures may not tell the full story later.
+Probably the most famous and viral 3D printed house build, this interestingly shaped house was built back in 2017 in just one day – while it snowed!
+According to the team the house cost just over $10,000 to build, including the furnishings with windows and doors, though we will discuss why these figures may not tell the full story further on in this article.

-3 – ICON & New Story 3D Printed House USA
+4. ICON & New Story 3D Printed House in Austin, Texas USA

 Another recent viral story, this collaboration between ICON and New Story made headlines when they built a 3D printed house in Texas, USA earlier this year.
 The prototype 3D printed house built cost the companies approximately $10,000, though they assert that this number can be brought down to $4,000 going forwards.

-4 – 3D Printed “Office of the Future”
+5. 3D Printed “Office of the Future” in Dubai